kovidgoyal/calibre/manual/develop.rst

 calibre is primarily developed on Linux.
 You have two choices in setting up the development environment.
 You can install the calibre binary as normal and use that as a runtime environment to do your development.
-This approach is similar to that used in Windows and OS X. Alternatively, you can install calibre from source.
+This approach is similar to that used in Windows and macOS.
+Alternatively, you can install calibre from source.
 Instructions for setting up a development environment from source are in the INSTALL file in the source tree.
 Here we will address using the binary as a runtime, which is the recommended method.